Run a workflow

 ## Configure triggers

 In the top-right of the workflow editor, click **More actions**, then click **Triggers** to configure automatic-execution triggers.
+You can also review and update these trigger settings from the AI Assistant or MCP tools while you build the workflow.

 <figure><img src="/files/4qzOV39W17CNV7IURYbt" alt="Screenshot of trigger settings"><figcaption><p>Trigger settings</p></figcaption></figure>